 A storyboard expresses members ideas about the club’s direction; the journey so far and the future that lay ahead.

 It’s a way to visualise your story.
 As such, it needs to align with your core mission and club values, and revolve around the pledge.

 Make sure that creating and adding to the storyboard is an ongoing, collaborative thing.
 Encourage everyone connected to the club to contribute to it if they wish to.

 Annual Club Event

 Hold at least one event (at the start of the season) to:

 Club leaders believe in the club values and their behaviour matches it.
 The leaders can handle tough conversations and always respond respectfully.

-Club leaders show great commitment to the club and believe in fair play, but often they don’t behave in the way they tell others to.
+Club leaders are loyal to the club and members appreciate them for it, but often they don’t behave in the way they tell others to.

-Club leaders do not have much influential.
-Their behaviour and opinions do not reflect club values
+Club leaders do not have much influence.
+Their behaviour and opinions do not reflect club values.